Reporting the crime

 You should contact the officer in charge of your matter if you have any concerns about the return of your property, be it recovered stolen goods or property being used as an “exhibit”.
 If they are unavailable ask to speak to the supervising Sergeant.
 If your property is recovered or no longer required as an “exhibit” you will be notified about how to collect your property.
 You will need to tell police within 28 days whether you want to collect and take your property or not.
 After 28 days police may destroy any uncollected property.

-Police should inform victims about the existence of Victims Registers.
-The victims registers contain information about adult offenders, forensic patients and young offenders who have been found guilty of a crime, sentenced and are currently in custody.
+The NSW Police Force does not maintain the victims registers.
+However, police should inform victims about the existence of victims registers.
+The victims registers contain information about adult offenders, young offenders and forensic patients who have been found guilty of a crime, sentenced and currently in custody or if they were found not guilty by reason of mental illness or unfit at a special hearing and received a limiting term.

 As part of the Charter of Victims Rights, victims have the right to: